daytonaio-experiments/starter-duckdb-airflow/docs/etl-duckdb-airflow-writeup.md

 - **Container Environment:** The **AIRFLOW_HOME** environment variable is set to the workspace directory, ensuring that Airflow runs from the correct location.

-- **Post-Create Commands:** After the container is created, it automatically upgrades pip and installs necessary Python libraries: **Apache Airflow**, **Pandas**, **DuckDB**, and **PyArrow**.
+- **Post Create Command:**
+    - Upgrades `pip` and installs required Python packages (`apache-airflow`, `pandas`, `duckdb`, `pyarrow`).
+    - Creates a virtual environment named `airflow_venv` for better package isolation.

-With this setup, you don’t need to manually install dependencies or worry about environment differences.
-The Dev Container handles everything, providing a seamless, consistent experience whether you're working alone or with a team.
+With this setup, you can skip the hassle of installing dependencies or dealing with environment issues.
+The Dev Container takes care of everything, ensuring a smooth and consistent experience, whether you’re working on your own or collaborating with a team.

-## Exploring the Code: How the ETL Pipeline Comes Together
+## Breaking Down the Code: How the ETL Pipeline Works

 Let's take a closer look at the core parts of the code that make up this ETL pipeline.
 We’ll break down the key files and explore how everything works together, from defining tasks in Airflow to integrating DuckDB for data transformation.